Within theological circles, there is a debate about the essential nature of man. While there is clearly a

 "Since you have in obedience to the truth purified your souls for a sincere love of the

-brethren, fervently love one another from the heart,
+brethren, fervently love one another from the heart," (1 Pet 1:22)

-Therefore, having these promises, beloved, let us cleanse ourselves from all defilement of
+"Therefore, having these promises, beloved, let us cleanse ourselves from all defilement of

 (2 Cor 7:1)

-"And not be like their fathers, A stubborn and rebellious generation, A generation that
+"And not be like their fathers, A stubborn and rebellious generation, A generation that did not

-about the things of the Lord, that she may be holy both in body and spirit; but one who is married is concerned
+the things of the Lord, that she may be holy both in body and spirit; but one who is married is concerned

-about the things of the world, how she may please her husband.
+about the things of the world, how she may please her husband."

 (1 Cor 7:34)

 "But when his heart was lifted up and his spirit became so proud that he behaved arrogantly,

 The "soul" can sin or the "spirit" can sin and either can experience the process of sanctification.

 Examine what survives after death occurs:

 "It came about as her soul was departing (for she died), that she named him Ben-oni; but

-his father called him Benjamin.
+his father called him Benjamin."
+(Gen 35:18)

-Then he stretched himself upon the child three times, and called to the LORD and said, 'O LORD
+"Then he stretched himself upon the child three times, and called to the LORD and said, 'O LORD

 (1 Kings 17:21)

-God who gave it.
+gave it."
 (Ecc 12:7)

-"Jesus, crying out with a loud voice, said, "Father, INTO YOUR HANDS I COMMIT MY SPIRIT."
-Having said this, He breathed His last.
+"Jesus, crying out with a loud voice, said, 'Father, INTO YOUR HANDS I COMMIT MY SPIRIT.'

+Having said this, He breathed His last."
 (Luke 23:46)

-"Therefore when Jesus had received the sour wine, He said, "It is finished!"
+"Therefore when Jesus had received the sour wine, He said, 'It is finished!'
 And He bowed His head

-and gave up His spirit.
+and gave up His spirit."
 (John 19:30)

-"They went on stoning Stephen as he called on the Lord and said, "Lord Jesus, receive my
+"They went on stoning Stephen as he called on the Lord and said, 'Lord Jesus, receive my

 At death, the "soul" departs or the "spirit" departs.
 It is worthwhile to note that the Bible

 never mentions that both the "spirit and soul" departs, which is what one would expect if the "spirit" and "soul"

 were separate and distinct entities.

 Examine how people in heaven are described:

-"When the Lamb broke the fifth seal, I saw underneath the altar the souls of
+"When the Lamb broke the fifth seal, I saw underneath the altar the souls of those who

-Then I saw thrones, and they sat on them, and judgment was given to them And I saw the
+"Then I saw thrones, and they sat on them, and judgment was given to them And I saw the

 souls of those who had been beheaded because of their testimony of Jesus and because of the word of God,

 and those who had not worshiped the beast or his image, and had not received the mark on their forehead and on their

 hand; and they came to life and reigned with Christ for a thousand years."